akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/next-steps.md

 # Next Steps

 The following are some ideas where to take this sample next.
-Implementation is left to the reader as a good exercise.
+Implementations for each idea is left to the reader as good exercises.

 ## Using a different serializer